Please note that these Rules of Conduct — as Governed by the Executive — are under review.

-All members, participants or attendees (hereafter “participants”) of Toronto Knitters Guild meetings, functions or events (hereafter “functions”), are expected to read and abide by these Rules of Conduct.
-Any participant who is not conducting themselves in accordance with these Rules, as determined by a member of the Executive or other person designated by a member of the Executive (hereafter “Executive”), can be asked to leave the function*.
+All members, participants, or attendees (hereafter participants) of Toronto Knitters Guild meetings, functions, or events (hereafter functions) are expected to read and abide by these Rules of Conduct.
+Any participant who is not conducting themselves in accordance with these Rules, as determined by a member of the Executive or other person designated by a member of the Executive (hereafter Executive), may be asked to leave the function*.

-1. Not behave in a manner which, in the judgement of the Executive, causes a disturbance to other participants.
-Examples of such behavior include but are not limited to loud, boisterous, or disruptive behavior; talking to others in a way that interferes with their enjoyment of the function; harassment, intimidation, or threatening any person by word or act.
+3. Not behave in a manner which, in the judgement of the Executive, causes a disturbance to other participants.
+Examples of such behaviour include, but are not limited to, loud, boisterous, or disruptive behaviour; talking to others in a way that interferes with their enjoyment of the function; and/or harassment, intimidation, or threatening any participant by word or act.

-2. Not use any sexually explicit, harmful, threatening, abusive, defamatory, obscene, hateful, racially or ethnically offensive language.
+4. Not use any sexually explicit, harmful, threatening, abusive, defamatory, obscene, hateful, racially, or ethnically offensive language.

 At monthly meetings, participants will:

-2. Inform the President of items they wish to have announced, so that the President can make the announcement.
-Inclusion or refusal of the item will be at the discretion of the President.
+3. Inform the Master of Ceremonies (MC)** prior to the meeting of items they wish to have announced, so that the MC can make the announcement.
+Inclusion or refusal of the item will be at the discretion of the MC.

 * Participants in violation of the Rules, as determined by the Executive, will be given two warnings, either verbal or written.
-On the third warning, the person will be notified that if she/he must be warned again, she/he will be asked to leave that particular function.
+On the third warning, the Participant will be notified that if s/he must be warned again, s/he will be asked to leave that function.

 ** Throughout this document, Master of Ceremonies (MC) refers to Guild President or designated alternate.